dp3496/terminal/doc/specs/#1502 - Advanced Tab Switcher.md

 ## Solution Design

+There will be a new class `TabSwitcherControl` that will get a pointer to the tabList that's contained in TerminalPage.

 ## UI/UX Design

+ListView, StackPanel, AppBarButton?
+(This is where we could debate what it is)

 First, we'll give a quick overview of how the tab switcher UI would look like, then we'll dive into more detail on how the user would interact with the switcher.